freedomofpress/securedrop/docs/development/virtual_environments.rst

 Prod
 ----

-You will need to fill out the production configuration file:
+You will need to fill out the production configuration file at ``install_files/ansible_base/prod-specific.yml`` with custom secrets.
-``./install_files/ansible_base/prod-specific.yml``.
-Part of the production playbook validates that staging values are not used in production.
-One of the values it verifies is that the user Ansible runs as is not ``vagrant`` To be able to run this playbook in a virtualized environment for testing, you will need to disable the ``validate`` role, which you can do by running ``export SECUREDROP_PROD_SKIP_TAGS=validate`` before provisioning.
+The production playbook validates that staging values are not used in production.
+One of the values it verifies is that the user Ansible runs as is not ``vagrant`` To be able to run this playbook in a virtualized environment for testing, you will need to disable the ``validate`` role, which you can do by running ``export ANSIBLE_ARGS="--skip-tags validate"`` before provisioning.

 To create only the prod servers, run: